BitcoinDesign/Guide/guide/how-it-works/lightning-services.md

 {% include tip/open.html color="blue" icon="info" label="Using watchtowers" %}

-A watchtower should be a different user than the one the user has channels with, such as an LSP, as they have nothing at stake to attempt to cheat the user.
+It's best practice to use a watchtower that is not controlled by the user's LSP.
+This way, the watchtower has no incentive to cheat the user.

 Multiple watchtowers can be used to limit the chances a users counterparty will collude with the watchtower.